-- For small baits and in very clear water I will use a size 12 Raven Sedge Hook or a size 12 Raven Specialist Hook.
+- For small baits and in very clear water I will use a size 12 Raven Sedge Hook or a size 10 to 12 Daiichi 1150.
 I rarely go as small as a size 14 trout hook.

 - For a good multi-purpose trout hook that is suitable for most river conditions and most bait sizes, and most fish sizes, Use the Raven Specimen hook in a size 10 and 12.
 This is the hook that I and my guides prefer the most because it tends to hold onto the fish well and penetrate well.

 - If the water is dirtier and I can get away with a bigger hook or I am using larger baits, I will go with the Raven Specimen hook but in a size 8 or maybe a size 6 trout hook if it’s really dirty water.

 - Another hook that I like in all these sizes and conditions is the Redwing Blackbird Sabertooth hook.

 Leader Size And Hook Size For Trout

 The size of your leader should also be considered when considering your hook size.
 This is something a lot of guys don’t think about when choosing the hook size for trout.

 Many anglers think they need and big strong hood because they are fishing for big trout.
 But trout can be line-shy and that means that a big strong hook will never be put to its full potential because the chances are that the lighter leader will always break long before the hook will bend or break.